 Using this knowledge, we can then get specific about financing, sales, marketing, scaling, and innovation.
 By the end of the process, entrepreneurs have a custom equation that represents who they are and the business they want to build.
 When it comes to building your marketing strategy, don’t forget the often overlooked method of Employee Advocacy.

 Within each component or function there are elements to choose from and using the first “Startup Periodic Table” an entrepreneur can draw from it to craft a custom equation for their breakthrough business startup.

 Recently, with the IE Brown Executive MBA, I had an incredible experience visiting Cape Town and meeting entrepreneurs in the city but also in the townships.
 The energy and drive with entrepreneurs of all shapes and sizes was transformational and confirming experience that there are entrepreneurs of all shapes and sizes that need our help.
 This is why we launched a mission to help one million entrepreneurs by 2020.
 This means teaching entrepreneurship and helping one million entrepreneurs create businesses that add to the global economy.

 We cannot deny that the world is changing.
 Entrepreneurship is changing.
+Who would of guessed the emergence of a huge e-commerce marketplace emerging thirty years ago?
+Who would imagine that you could control and streamline your entire business directly from your phone with the SMAR7 Apps twenty years ago?
+To state that entrepreneurship is changing is actually quite the understatement.
+In fact, it has changed massively and will continue to do so.
 We need to be prepared to take that leap to build that dream and to help those entrepreneurs waiting in the wings.
 We all need to be entrepreneurs.